 Set it and forget it:

-- Scheduling automatic drafts from your bank account to your NC 529 account.
+- Scheduling automatic drafts from your financial institution to your NC 529 account.

 - Requesting automatic monthly payroll deductions to your account if your employer offers this benefit.